Shan-rs/CDKL/README.md

 - Data loading logic for matching hazy (`_1.jpg`) and clear images is handled in the custom dataset classes.

 ## 📄 Publication
-This work is currently under review/submission at **IEEE Transactions on Geoscience and Remote Sensing (TGRS)**.
+This work is currently under review at **IEEE Transactions on Geoscience and Remote Sensing (TGRS)**.